Your partner in philanthropy. SEE advisor resources

 The Refugee Community Grant Fund supports initiatives and organizations that benefit this community in Omaha.
-Currently, the Omaha Community Foundation is in partnership with an advisory board to aid in funding decisions, however, in the coming months this board will transition to an all resident-led decision making group.
-The committee will be comprised of representatives from refugee populations who understand what investments will be most impactful in addressing the needs of their community.
+The Omaha Community Foundation is in partnership with an advisory board to aid in funding decisions.
+However, this committee will transition to being led by individuals who identify as current or former refugees in the coming months.
+In addition, the committee representatives will have a deep understanding of what investments will be most impactful in addressing the needs of their community.

 - Education and culture

 Applications that demonstrate collaboration among multiple organizations are encouraged.
 Refugee representation (among clients served, management, staff, and board members) is considered during the decision-making process.

 Up to $165,000 in grant funding will be awarded during the annual grant cycle.
 Funding requests may not exceed $25,000.
 The average grant award is between $5,000 to $15,000.